DEVELOPMENTAL EDITING, LINE EDITING, COPY-EDITING AND PROOFREADING

 There are four types of editing.
 Developmental editing, line editing, copy-editing and proofreading.
 Developmental editing focuses on the structure of a text, looking at how it all works together.
 Line editing, copy-editing and proofreading focus on the detail of the text, looking at it sentence-by-sentence and word-by-word.

 Developmental (or structural) editing aims to improve the content and structure of a text.
 In fiction, this would look at plot, pacing, structure, narrative and characterisation.
 In non-fiction, this would look at the structure and narrative of a text, as well as making sure the flow of ideas isn't confusing for the reader.
 I don't currently offer a developmental editing service, but I do offer an early manuscript review (beta read) service.

-Line editing addresses the content, writing style and language of a text at sentence and paragraph level, making sure the sentences flow smoothly whilst retaining the author's voice.
+Line (or stylistic) editing addresses the content, writing style and language of a text at sentence and paragraph level, making sure the sentences flow smoothly whilst retaining the author's voice.

 Copy-editing is the correcting stage where errors or inconsistencies in punctuation, spelling, grammar and formatting are addressed.
 The text is aligned to the style guide at copy-editing level, making sure it is consistent with the preferred style and grammar rules.

 Proofreading is the final check that a document goes through before publication.
 It picks up any errors that have been missed in previous rounds of editing.
 Ideally, when a proofread is requested, I will be working on the final draft and would mainly be correcting minor errors in punctuation, spelling, grammar and formatting.
 The text would already be consistent with a style guide (if applicable) and be fully formatted, although there may be some tweaks required.